Snapr/html-projects/js-native.md

 ## Logout

-Called on logout so native code can forget any storred credentials.
+Called on logout so native code can forget any stored credentials.

 * **Base**: logout
 * **Params**: None